 Scholarships for incoming Theatre Majors and Minors are awarded through a scholarship audition process.
-The upcoming in-person audition dates for the Traditional Students arriving on campus in Fall 2023 are November 12, 2022 and March 18, 2023.
+The upcoming in-person audition dates for the Traditional Students arriving on campus in Fall 2024 are November 11, 2023 and February 24, 2024.
 Applicants have a choice to audition in-person on the previously mentioned dates or submit virtually to be reviewed as soon as possible.
-Auditions on November 13, 2021, and March 18, 2023, will be held throughout the day, and applicants and their guests will be invited to a complimentary performance of Little Women or Anything Goes, respectively.
+Auditions on November 11, 2023, and February 24, 2024, will be held throughout the day, and applicants and their guests will be invited to a complimentary performance of Anastasia or You're a Good Man, Charlie Brown, respectively.
 Applicants can choose between a Performance Audition or a Technical/Design Portfolio/Interview.

 Performance Audition Preparation